Introduction

 The JourneyApps API allows you to integrate or "sync" your own databases or systems with your JourneyApps application.
 In other words, it allows you to connect one of your own systems to your app in a way that the two can "talk" to each other behind the scenes.

-On a technical level, the API takes the form of an HTTP REST API, and uses standard HTTP authentication.
+On a technical level, the API takes the form of an HTTP API, and uses standard HTTP authentication.

 The API is configured on an App Deployment level, which means that each deployment of your app (you can see each deployment listed in the Deployments workspace or panel in OXIDE) has its own API credentials.